logo-tv/tv-logos/README.md

 [![Stargazers repo roster for @snoopidz/tv-logos](https://reporoster.com/stars/snoopidz/tv-logos)](https://github.com/snoopidz/tv-logos/stargazers)

-# 1First this project  Not for me
+# About

-It belongs to the original owner.
-I just re-edited it.
-All rights belong to the original owner.
-Thank you.
+Logos for most of the world's channels dedicated to programs and applications

 ## 📝 Logo request